-Two teams of Hope College students are receiving regional awards for excellence in research from the Midwestern chapter of Psi Chi - The International Honor Society in Psychology.
+Two research studies by Hope College students are receiving regional awards for excellence from the Midwestern chapter of Psi Chi - The International Honor Society in Psychology.

-Hope students have the strongest track record in the region, winning the highly competitive awards in 14 of the past 17 years, with multiple teams winning awards during eight of the years.
-There were nearly 600 submissions this year, of which 24 were offered awards.
+Hope students have the strongest track record in the region, winning the highly competitive awards in 15 of the past 18 years, with multiple teams winning awards during nine of the years.
+There are typically hundreds of submissions each year.
+In 2016, for example, there were nearly 600 submissions, of which only 24 were offered awards.

-The awards will be presented during the annual meeting of the Midwestern Psychological Association in Chicago, Illinois, on Thursday-Saturday, May 5-7.
-Both of the Hope projects have been on-going, and the students will also be presenting the results of their research during the meeting.
+This year’s awards will be presented during the annual meeting of the Midwestern Psychological Association in Chicago, Illinois, on Thursday-Saturday, April 20-22.
+The students will also be presenting the results of their research during the meeting.

 Psi Chi – the International Honor Society was founded in 1929 to encourage, stimulate and maintain excellence in scholarship, and advance the science of psychology.
 Psi Chi has chapters at about 1,100 senior colleges and universities in the United States, Canada, the Caribbean, Ireland and New Zealand.
 Since its founding, the honor society has registered more than 700,000 lifetime members.

 The honor society’s chapters are grouped within six regions: Eastern, Midwestern, Rocky Mountain, Southeastern, Southwestern and Western.
 The Midwestern Region includes Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, Wisconsin and Ontario, Canada.